Our Board

-Meet our board of volunteers who oversee NHCLT projects, ensuring residents have a voice in decisions and a stake in local assets.
+Meet our board of volunteers who oversee NHCLT projects, ensuring the local community have a voice in decisions made in local affordable housing.

 A close-up of a brushed stainless-steel key resting on a neatly stacked bundle of printed housing plans and legal documents on a light oak meeting table.
 The key sits on top of a document titled “Community Land Trust Long-Term Lease Agreement” in clear, professional typography, while coloured site layout diagrams and elevation drawings fan out beneath.
 A small, understated North Horsham CLT logo appears in the corner of the top page.
 Soft window light from the left creates subtle reflections along the key’s edges and a gentle gradient across the paper.
 Photographic realism, shallow depth of field, and an eye-level composition focus attention on the key and document, symbolising secure, locally affordable homes and robust governance, in a calm, businesslike atmosphere.